vinirossa/software-engineering/design-patterns.md

 ### Iterator

-Sequentially access the elements of a collection.
+Sequentially access the elements of a collection, not exposing all items right away.

 **- Uses:**
 - Custom Collections